jeffreykegler/hoonlint/misc/whitespace.md

 ## Runnings

 A running is considered to start at the start of its first run step.
+A running contains one or more **runstep lines**.
+The column location of the runstep lines should be as described for the parent running hoon.

 Every running ends in a TISTIS (`==`).
 The TISTIS should occur on its own line, or as part of a criss-cross TISTIS line.
+The column location of the TISTIS should be the anchor column of the hoon that contains it.

-A vertical gap should occur between every pair of runsteps.
+A vertical gap should occur between every line of runsteps.
-A vertical gap should also occur between the last runstep and the TISTIS.
+A vertical gap should also occur between the last runstep line and the TISTIS.
 Inter-comments in a running should be at the anchor column of the parent hoon.
-Pre-comments in a running should be aligned with the runstep.
+Pre-comments in a running should be aligned with the following runstep.

-A **horizontal sub-running** is a portion of a running which has two or more runsteps on one line.
-The runsteps in a horizontal subrunning should be tightly aligned, or follow runstep inter-line alignment, as described next.
+Within a runstep line, the runsteps should be tightly aligned, or follow runstep inter-line alignment, as described next.